 Should you wear a helmet on a Onewheel?

 The most important protection to wear when riding your Onewheel is the helmet.
 A good helmet could save you from an irreversible and devastating injury.
 The brain cannot heal like the bones in your body.

 Are MIPS helmets really better?
 Do MIPS helmets make a difference?

-Studies have shown that MIPS equipped helmet is better at handling rotational impact than the non-MIPS version.
+Studies have shown that the MIPS-equipped helmet is better at handling rotational impact than the non-MIPS version.
 MIPS does make a difference in case of a crash.
-Note should be taken that some helmet designs are inherently better at dissipating rotational impacts than others, even before the additional MIPS liner.
+Note that some helmet designs are inherently better at dissipating rotational impacts than others, even before the additional MIPS liner.